anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-06-discovery.md

 This lab module covers the above for assets registered in the prior module.

-## 1. Lab - Launch Dataplex Explore notebook
+## 1. Lab - Launch Dataplex Explore and explore databases, (external) tables created automatically in Dataproc Metastore Service (Hive Mteastore)

+### 1.1.
+Explore databases in Dataproc Metatsore

 1. Click on Dataplex Explore icon on the left navigation bar